 Everything that it was agreed would be included in the sale of the house is present

-Everything is in working order, including fixtures, switches, and outlets
+Everything is in working order, including circuit breaker, smoke alarms, switches, and outlets (you also might want to make sure the dryer vent is empty)

 If you find any issues that violate the contract you had with the seller, you'll want to contact your real estate agent right away.
 For issues you find that are unrelated to the sales contract, it will be your responsibility to deal with.
 However, it's better to know right away any issues that you might have to take care of from the get-go.